shruthiKa-kas/infraSharing5Gupgrade/README.md

 This codebase evaluates the cost implications of different infrastructure sharing business models in rural areas, especially using 5G, as applied for a generic model.

-If there are any additional queries or comments about the code, do not hesitate to reach out to me via email at 'k [dot] a [dot] shruthi [at] strath [dot] ac [dot] uk' for further information.
+If there are any additional queries or comments about the code, do not hesitate to reach out to me via email at 'k.a.shruthi@strath.ac.uk' for further information.

 Please cite the published paper associated with this codebase: